 Bristling at the plant suggestion?
 Some of us just aren’t the green thumb type, and if that’s you, spring for fresh flowers every now and then.
 They’re a luxury to be sure, but a more worthy one than diamonds and pearls; a bouquet of spider mums can really cheer up your cubicle.

 A tableau of shiny rocks or seashells in a spot where you see them can remind you of your favourite hiking spot or last year’s beach vacation.
 Put down a rug of sea grass where winter’s kilim was.

 Change your screen saver from those weird laser beams to something fresh.

 Another office switch: make your screen saver the most sumptuous picture of the natural world, whether that means a field of lavender you’ve never had the pleasure of seeing in real life, or the forest where you regularly go camping.

 At home, channel your inner European with window boxes (don’t you just think of villages tucked into snow-capped mountains).
 They help visually extend your living space, and who doesn’t like looking out the windows to a bevy of blooms?
-It’s much better than the stunning view of your neighbor’s recycling.
+It’s better than the stunning view of your neighbour’s recycling.

 This one’s definitely for home, or human resources might be after you.
 But can you think of anything much more magical than waking up under a chickadee-filled tree every morning?
 Stencils leave their fussy, ’80s image in the dust when they’re larger than life.
 And putting them up is so easy – all you need are basic tools that you probably already have at home!